-Regardless of whether you're already familiar with Dapper Notes, or coming across them for the first time, one thing you'll notice right away is that a majority of the editions (if not all) are sold out.
+Regardless of whether you're already familiar with Dapper Notes, or coming across them for the first time, one thing you'll notice right away is that a majority of the editions are sold out.

 Once every other month I create a new edition of pocket notebooks.
 Each one is made from a unique combination of a fabric on the outside, a colored bookcloth inside, a fancy endsheet, and a colored thread to accent the cover design.
 I make one large batch before each release with enough for all Bookhead Club subscribers, and then some for general sale.

 There are several paper, pen, and notebook communities online where people trade a variety of brands including Field Notes, Word., Baron Fig, Log+Jotter, and Dapper Notes.
-If the edition you like is both sold out and I'm out of materials to make you a custom one, there's high chance you'll be able to get your Dapper Notes by asking some friends.
+If the edition you like is sold out, there's high chance you'll be able to get your Dapper Notes by asking some friends.

 Every so often on a random Tuesday I'll announce a special release of a handful of Dapper Notes for sale.
 These are small batches of sold out notebooks for which I still have materials to make new ones.
-These announcements are made on Instagram, so follow @dappernotes (and turn on notification alerts if that's a thing you don't mind doing).
+It doesn't happen very often, but if I have the time and the mood strikes an announcement will be made on Instagram, so follow @dappernotes (and turn on notification alerts if that's a thing you don't mind doing).